Skip to content

 This represents the top area of the timeline:

-• A ruler above the Overview with selectable display modes: Min:Sec, Timecode, Bars|Beats, Feet+Frames, and Samples.
-The ruler defaults to the session's Main Counter format.
+• Tempo, Meter (with change indicators), and a ruler — all shown above the timeline.
+The ruler supports display modes Min:Sec, Timecode, Bars|Beats, Feet+Frames, and Samples, defaulting to the session's Main Counter format.

 The Session Setup and Overview sections are pinned at the top of the window.
 Only the lower sections (Tracks, Audio Files, Clips, Plugins, Memory Locations) scroll, so the Overview and ruler stay visible while you work below.